TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 * [Member Logs](#memberlogs)

-The top-right side of the page displays the last updated the date and time for the member.
+The top-right side of the page displays the last updated date and time for the member.

 <a id="memberstats"></a>
 ### Member Statistics